 1. Complexity in Management

-- Description: Managing multiple microservices can be complex and require sophisticated orchestration.
-This would further require good maintenance and knowledgeable DevOps team for monitoring.
+- Description: Management of many microservices can be complex and requires sophisticated orchestration.
+This will require good maintenance and knowledgeable Devops team for monitoring.

 2. Network Latency and Communication Overhead

-- Description: Microservices often communicate over a network, which can introduce latency and overhead.
+- Description: Microservices often communicate on a network, which can introduce delays and overheads.

-- Challenge: Requires optimization of communication protocols and strategies to mitigate latency.
+- Challenge: Communication protocols and strategies require adaptation to reduce delay.

 3. Data Management

-- Challenge: Necessitates advanced strategies for distributed data management and synchronisation.
+- Challenge: Upgraded strategies are required for distributed data management and synchronization.

 4. Security Concerns